-Our vaginas also have a natural way of cleaning themselves, with a delicate discharge that you simply wash away from down there and your underpants, which explains our usual smell.
+Our vaginas also have a natural way of cleaning themselves, with a delicate discharge that is easy to wash away from your body and your underwear, and explains our usual smell.
 However, if the pH of your vagina changes or you've been exposed to a type of sexually transmitted infection (STI), the odor of your vagina may change.
 STIs can be scary, but they're also super easy to prevent and treat.
 Remember, most women experience some kind of unusual vaginal order at least once, so you're not alone!

-Let's talk about the different types of smells that can come from the vagina, what they mean and ways to keep your lady parts healthy.
+Let's talk about the different types of smells that can come from the vagina, what they mean, and how to care for your "down there."

 What Causes My Vagina To Smell Differently?